salo1serfati/salo1serfati/README.md

 <h3>GrooveTree</h3>

 GrooveTree creates composable music NFTs ([5 min demo](https://www.loom.com/share/c4b7ce1967cb47fb9d7817e28e78a9ce)).
-GrooveTree was build using two Solidity contracts developed on hardhat ([repo here](https://github.com/gerantonyk/groovetree-hardhat)).
-The frontend was built on React, which also is responsible for storing the NFT's metadata in IPFS ([repo here](https://github.com/mugungalabz/groovetree)).
+GrooveTree was build using two Solidity contracts developed on hardhat ([repo](https://github.com/gerantonyk/groovetree-hardhat)).
+The frontend was built on React, which also is responsible for storing the NFT's metadata in IPFS ([repo](https://github.com/mugungalabz/groovetree)).
 Groovetree was developed as a team of three.

 [linkedin]: https://www.linkedin.com/in/salomon-serfati-8ba836112/